JimHinson/JimHinson/README.md

 # Quality is a way of life
 ## Hi there 👋

+# A few of my recent accomplishments
+* Developed SQA roadmap, including objectives, scope, priorities, standards and policies, establishing QA KPIs that improved project alignment with cross-functional teams.
+* Achived a 75% reduction in hot patch delivery time bby implementing sanity test automation.
+* Cut legacy test automation failures by 50%, reducing sprint hardening time by 20%.
+* Led a team of 20 domestic and international engineers to improve quality by introducing team ownership of testing, peer test reviews, and test automation code reviews.

 # Keys to Quality
 1. Idempotent: The test environment should be unchanged once the test complete
 2. Independent: The test should run on its own